surniaulula/wpsso/readme.txt

 	* None
 * *Improvements*
 	* After installing / activating / updating from the Plugin Details thickbox, the user is now returned to the original WPSSO settings page (instead of the WordPress plugins page).
-	* Added a filter to allow the WPSSO Update Manager to be installed from the Plugin Extensions and Pro Licenses settings page.
+	* Added a filter to allow the WPSSO Update Manager to be installed from the Extension Plugins and Pro Licenses settings page.
 	* Improved the CSS of settings pages for the sidebar and its metaboxes.
 * *Bugfixes*
 	* Fixed the Install / Update button in the Plugin Details thickbox.